 If you use a Macintosh computer, almost all programs have PDF creation abilities built into them.

-Once you have created your PDF file, please make sure to go through the file page by page to make sure that everything has converted as you expected.
+Once you have create a PDF file, please make sure to go through the file page by page to ensure that everything has converted as you expected.
 Sometimes your pages will repaginate or graphics will not display as you expect them to.
 To prevent errors in the printing process, it is crucial that you review your file carefully before sending it to us.